 - The U.S. government recommends immediate evacuation or departure for foreign visitors or U.S. citizens

-What factors does UofL consider to evaluate when support international travel and study abroad programs again?
+When will UofL support international travel and study abroad programs again?

 - DOS and CDC travel advisory levels